 3. iPage Web Hosting Cost ($36/Year)

-You can build an unlimited number of websites in any of their hosting package.
+You can build an unlimited number of websites in any of their hosting packages.
 It will cost you 36 USD yearly.

 iPage has three different billing periods as follows: